Academic Catalog

 GERO 29010 Fieldwork in Gerontology (NLA)

-Fieldwork gives students firsthand experience working and socializing with the elderly.
-Under the supervision of a trained professional within an organization in the Ithaca area, students engage in work activities, including direct service to the aged, as well as service to the host agency.
-An integrated series of seminars provides students with the context to better understand the needs of the community-based elderly, as well as the local, state, and national resources available and not available to meet those needs.
-Prerequisites: One 100-level GERO course.
-(F,S,Y)
+Provides students with firsthand experience working and socializing with the elderly.
+Engages students in work activities, including direct service to the aged, as well as service under the supervision of a trained professional within an organization in the Ithaca area.
+Provides students with the context to better understand the needs of the community-based elderly, as well as the local, state, and national resources available and not available to meet those needs.
+Prerequisites: One 100-level GERO course or HLTH 10100.
+(IRR)

 1-3 Credits